DZ-TM/Yagpdb.xyz/Commands/Huggies/README.md

 ![](https://cdn.discordapp.com/attachments/724940659240337441/741338562263515317/image0.png)

 ## Contact Me
-**If you find any errors or would like to suggest something, contact me via Discord, my information is listed above.**
+**If you find any errors or would like to suggest something, contact me via Discord, my contact information is DZ#6669 (438789314101379072).**